MadeByThePinsHub/Community-Hubs-Network-Board/POSITIONS.md

 # Available Board Positions
+This file documents what are available positions within the board.
+We'll update this section as things happen.

-This section is currently WIP.
-Come back later.
+This section is currently WIP, so please com back later for updates

 ## Community Forum Moderator

-## GitHub/GitLab Maintainer
+## Community OSS Maintainer

 ## Telegram Community Network Moderator/FedAdmin